Dominican Republic–Haiti relations: Trujillo Regime and the Parsley Massacre (1937)

+The Trujillo regime was marked by a period of growing anti-Haitian sentiment in the Dominican Republic, including a campaign to “Dominicanize the frontier”.
+Dominican dictator Rafael Trujillo built upon and weaponized racial ideology that framed Dominicans as Hispanic and white, in contrast to Haitians, who were portrayed as black and African.
 The hostile relations between the two nations continued due to disputes over sections of the border, which was not finally delimited until 1929.
 A subsequent commission set about conducting on-the-ground demarcation, however there were continuing disputes over certain sections of the boundary.
-These were allocated via a treaty signed on 27 February 1935, with a final border treaty being signed on 9 March 1936.
-Despite this, the Dominican dictator Rafael Trujillo subsequently launched a wave of anti-Haitian violence in 1937, culminating in the Parsley massacre in which tens of thousands of Haitians were forced across the border or killed.
+Trujillo met Haitian President Sténio Vincent to settle the border issue in 1933 and again on February 27, 1935, with a final border treaty agreed upon, being signed on March 9, 1936.
+Despite this agreement, Trujillo subsequently launched a wave of anti-Haitian violence in 1937, culminating in the Parsley massacre in which tens of thousands of Haitians were forced across the border or killed.
 Rafael Trujillo ordered an attack on Haitians living in the northern border regions of the Dominican Republic, mainly in Dajabón.
 The number of dead is still unknown, though it is now calculated between 20,000 and 30,000 making it the deadliest massacre in the history of the Caribbean region.

 1963 Border Crisis

 In early May 1963, several fugitives who the Haitian government believed were behind a failed assassination attempt on Haitian President Duvalier’s life took shelter in a Dominican Embassy in Port-au-Prince.
 Haitian police followed the fugitives inside briefly before withdrawing and surrounding the Embassy.
 This prompted a standoff between Haiti and the Dominican Republic.
 Haiti would not allow the anti-government forces to leave the Embassy, while Dominican President Bosch wanted them off of Dominican soil.
-On May 4th, Bosch issued a warning to Haiti to allow free passage of the anti-government forces and amassed 1,200 Dominican soldiers and five tanks on the border, threatening an invasion.
+On May 4, Bosch issued a warning to Haiti to allow free passage of the anti-government forces and amassed 1,200 Dominican soldiers and five tanks on the border, threatening an invasion.

 The United States, Canada, and The United Kingdom began evacuating citizens and coalescing forces around Port-au-Prince, believing that an armed conflict was imminent.
 Although the United Nations Security Council (UNSC) had an emergency meeting, it was ultimately decided that the Organization of American States (OAS) had control of the situation and would be a more effective mediator.
 During the UNSC meeting, Haiti accused the Dominican Republic of aggression based on the desire to “destroy the only Negro State in the Americas”, to which the Dominican Republic representative denied, citing the diverse population of the Dominican Republic.
 Mediation from the OAS led to de-escalation, with Haiti agreeing to give the dependents in the Embassy safe passage and Dominican troops withdrawing by May 16.